Nick Cave (artist): Creative thought and process

 Cave's low socio-economic status growing up forced him to repair hand-me-downs from older siblings.
 He learned to sew, which led to his first Soundsuit.
 Up until then, his work had nothing to do with the figure or performance art.
 He explained that he made a sudden shift that would redefine the work he was making.

 Influences of African art traditions, armor, ceremonial dress, couture fashion, and designed textiles, as well as stereotypically feminine objects, are present in his work to express a multitude of concepts.
 Much of his work is in the round, but occasionally he enjoys the dimension created when working with bas-relief, referring to them as paintings.
 His work deals with strategies to negotiate the real-life stakes of vulnerability and consequence by transforming the experience and environment.
 With his performance art, he aims to create situations where diverse communities come together to share the experience, making sure to distinguish his pieces as art rather than costumes.
 Cave describes himself not as an artist but as a messenger as his work frequently deals with spectacle and responsibility.
 One such work of his that follows this principle is Augment.
-This piece consists of five assemblages made with over 1,000 inflatable lawn decorations that are sewn together.
-The sculptures were on display in the Cyclorama at the Boston Center for the Arts in Boston’s South End from August 8, 2019, to September 13, 2019.
+This piece consists of five assemblages made with more than 1,000 inflatable lawn decorations that are sewn together.
+The sculptures were on display in the Cyclorama at the Boston Center for the Arts in Boston's South End from August 8, 2019, to September 13, 2019.
 On September 14, the piece was taken to the streets in the form of a parade with the mission to spread joy through the South End and Upham's Corner neighborhoods in Boston.
 More than 75 Boston-area artists and performers and 500 members of the public participated in this parade to bridge the gap between the two neighborhoods.
 At its final location at 555 Columbia Avenue in Upham's corner, the piece spills out through the windows of a custom-designed building wrapped in collages made by members of the Upham's Corner community.

 Cave creates most of his pieces in a workshop with several assistants, fabricators, and suppliers, his head assistant being Jen Grygiel.
-He most often commissions fabrication from a shop in Skokie, Illinois, called "Iron and Wire" owned by David Greene.
+Cave most often commissions fabrication from a shop in Skokie, Illinois, called "Iron and Wire" owned by David Greene.